phil-stein/strategy_game/README.md

           - because wp.level_idx is same, need to do floodfill or some to check for that case and then use game_a_star_pathfind_levels() multiple times
       - [ ] proper f-cost
-      - [ ] doesnt always take the shortest route
+      - [X] doesnt always take the shortest route
         - i think happens when walking back route through closed_arr
+      - [X] check having two ramps after one another
     - [X] player chars
       - [X] multiple player chars ( 3 probably )
       - [X] switch